WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 It is a validation error to use `memory.init` with an out-of-bounds segment index.

 A trap occurs if:

 * the source offset plus size is greater than the length of the source data segment;
   this includes the case that the segment has been dropped via `data.drop`
 * the destination offset plus size is greater than the length of the target memory

+The order of writing is unspecified, though this is currently unobservable.

 Note that it is allowed to use `memory.init` on the same data segment more than once.

-Initialization takes place bytewise from lower addresses toward higher addresses.
-A trap resulting from an access outside the source data segment or target memory only occurs once the first byte that is outside the source or target is reached.
-Bytes written before the trap stay written.

-(Data are read and written as-if individual bytes were read and written, but various optimizations are possible that avoid reading and writing only individual bytes.)

-Note that the semantics require bytewise accesses, so a trap that might result from, say, reading a sequence of several words before writing any, will have to be handled carefully: the reads that succeeded will have to be written, if possible.

 ### `data.drop` instruction

-The `data.drop` instruction prevents further use of a given segment.
-After a data segment has been dropped, it is no longer valid to use it in a `memory.init` instruction.
+The `data.drop` instruction shrinks the size of the segment to zero.
+After a data segment has been dropped, it can still be used in a `memory.init` instruction, but only a zero-length access at offset zero will not trap.
 This instruction is intended to be used as an optimization hint to the WebAssembly implementation.
 After a memory segment is dropped its data can no longer be retrieved, so the memory used by this segment may be freed.

 It is a validation error to use `data.drop` with an out-of-bounds segment index.

-A trap occurs if the segment was already dropped.
-This includes active segments that were dropped after being copied into memory during module instantiation.

 ### `memory.copy` instruction